USEPA/spsurvey/cran-comments.md

-This is a minor update that adds citation information for a publication in *The Journal of Statistical Software* (JSS).
-The DOI in the CITATION for the new JSS publication will be registered after publication on CRAN.
+This is a minor update that adds few new features and bug fixes.

 -------